DavidObando/gsharp/design/Gsharp-design-v0.1.md

 # Ideas for GSharp version 0.1
 The goal of GSharp 0.1 is to be able to produce a "hello world" style console application, ideally targeting .NET Core 3.0.
-As a stretch goal, it will also support `if` (conditional) and `for` (infinite loop) statements.
+As a stretch goal, it will also support declaration, assignment and evaluation of `int` and `bool` variables, as well as `if` (conditional) and `for` (loop) statements.

 The language grammar will be initially derived from Go's grammar, plus additions where it makes sense in order to support using .NET Core libraries.
 Note that GSharp may not necessarily support generics anytime soon.

-## Prototype program
+## Prototype program: Hello World
 Here's an example "hello world" written in GSharp:
 ```go
 // file: HelloWorld.gs